hammerlab/spark-bam/README.md

 ### Parallelization

 [hadoop-bam][] computes splits sequentially on one node.
+Depending on the storage backend, this can take many minutes for modest-sized (10-100GB) BAMs, leaving a large cluster idling while the driver bottlenecks on an emminently-parallelizable task.

-For BAMs in Google-Cloud Storage (GCS), it's been observed to take many minutes to compute splits for BAMs in the 10GB-100GB range.
-Two reasons for this slowness:
+For example, for on Google Cloud Storage (GCS), two factors causing high split-computation latency include:

 - GCS round-trips have high latency
 - file-seek/-access patterns foil attempts to buffer data in the NIO/HDFS adapters for GCS access